 Both the Fitbit Inspire 2 and Fitbit Luxe allow you to receive call and text alerts, plus smartphone app notifications on your wrist.
 They are compatible with both Android and iOS smartphones.

-There's no NFC, so you won't be able to make contactless payments via Fitbit Pay though, and there's no storage space for music.
+There's no NFC for either device, so you won't be able to make contactless payments via Fitbit Pay though, and there's no storage space for music.
 It's not possible to download additional apps either.

 - Both have all-day activity and heart rate tracking